rrfeeley/rrfeeley/README.md

 Welcome:

-- 🔭 I’m currently working on mobile app, websites
+- 🔭 I’m currently working on website, and related software
 - ⚡ Fun fact: gratitude makes you happy